-The three first-year fellows rotate between the Inpatient GI/Consult Service, Liver Service and Outpatient GI/Procedure Service.
+The three first-year fellows rotate between the Inpatient Service/Consult Service, and Outpatient /Procedure Service.
 While on the Inpatient GI/Consult Service or the Liver Service, the fellow performs all in-hospital consultations and supervises the care of all patients admitted to either the GI or the Liver service, under the supervision and mentorship of the attending GI or Liver physician.
 Emphasis is placed on physical diagnosis, developing an accurate differential diagnosis, learning the methods of evaluating and treating the child and assessing the family's needs (family-centered care).
 Diagnostic procedures required by these patients are performed by the fellow under the supervision of the GI or Liver attending physician.
 The fellow will be exposed to the full range of GI, liver, pancreatic, and nutritional problems, including acute and chronic diarrhea and colitis, vomiting disorders, esophageal and intestinal motility disorders, failure-to-thrive and nutritional problems, allergic GI diseases, inflammatory bowel disease, functional GI diseases, chronic constipation and abdominal pain, short gut syndrome, parenteral and enteral nutrition management, acute and chronic hepatitis, a variety of metabolic and genetic liver diseases, neonatal cholestasis, acute and chronic liver failure, chronic cholestatic disorders, bile duct and gall bladder disorders, acute and chronic pancreatitis, GI problems of the immunosuppressed or immunodeficient patient, and others.
 The fellow will learn to perform and interpret the full gamut of GI diagnostic and interventional procedures, including upper gastrointestinal endoscopy, colonoscopy and sigmoidoscopy, capsule endoscopy, polypectomy, esophageal variceal endosclerosis and ligation, esophageal pH and pH/impedence testing, duodenal intubation, paracentesis, percutaneous liver biopsy, diagnostic paracentesis, endoscopic retrograde cholangiopancreatography, pneumatic and non-pneumatic dilatation of strictures, removal of GI tract foreign bodies and percutaneous endoscopic gastrostomy tube placement.
-The Inpatient GI/Consult service ranges from 8 to 15 patients at any given time.
-The Liver Service ranges from 3-10 patients at any given time.
-On the Liver Service the fellow participates in 2 weekly liver clinics and participates in the care of children undergoing liver transplantation.
+The Inpatient Consult and Liver services range from 10-20 patients each.
 The Liver attending, Liver Center Team, dietitian, social worker, pharmacist and nutritional support nurse are all part of the Inpatient Liver Care Team.